libellux/Libellux-Up-and-Running/docs/ossec/README.md

 :::
 ::::

-The signature output is supposed to look as following.
+The signature output is supposed to look as followed.

 ```shell-session:no-line-numbers{3}
 gpg: Signature made Fri 14 Feb 2020 09:04:32 PM UTC